Robert R. Ratcliff

 Over a decade of experience in designing and developing multi-tier solutions from the database schema design and implementation, to the messaging and middleware to the GUI

-Rapid Java Swing GUI development (about 18 applications developed in the last decade.)
+Rapid Java Swing GUI development (over 20 applications developed in the last decade.)

 Note: I've listed skill and (years of experience, last year used)

 Domain Experience — GIS (15 years, 2014), Database Modeling (16 years, 2014), 3D Graphics (6 years, 2014), Military Applications (18 years, 2014), Three tier systems (16 years, 2014), Aerospace Engineering Applications (24 years, 2013)